PhantomAppDevelopment/firebase-as3/storage/README.md

 ## Updating Metadata

-To modify the metadata generated after your upload a file you will only require to indicate which fields do you need to update.
+To modify the metadata generated after your upload a file you will only require to `JSON` encode which fields do you need to update and send them in a `PATCH` request.
 This is very similar as updating the Firebase Database data.

 Click [here](https://firebase.google.com/docs/storage/web/file-metadata) for a list of all the fields that can be modified.
 In the following example we are going to change the `contentType`.